TorchofFire/text_adventure/README.md

-# Text Adventure Game
+# Text Adventure Engine

-A text-based adventure game created using Tauri and TypeScript.
+A text-based interactive fiction engine created using Tauri and TypeScript.

 ## Overview

-This project is a text adventure game designed to provide an immersive experience for players through a command-line interface.
+This project is a text adventure engine designed to provide an immersive experience for players through a command-line interface.
 It's built with Tauri, a framework for creating desktop applications with web technologies, and TypeScript for coding consistency and type safety.

 ## Features